 That’s precisely where wheel balancing comes in to save the day.
-To do it right, it’s important to know the different methods of wheel balancing and the purpose they serve.
+To do it right, it’s important to know the different methods you can use and the purposes they serve.

-In this guide, we’ll take you through all there is to know about wheel balancing, how to balance them and the purpose of wheel weights.
+In this guide, we’ll take you through all there is to know about balancing wheels to get the rotational weight of your car evenly distributed, removing any vibrations, shudder, or road noise.
+We’ll also guide you through how it is done, and the purpose of wheel weights in the process.

 What is Wheel Balancing?

 In order for your car to drive the way it should, your wheels need to roll smoothly — and that can only happen if your wheels are perfectly balanced.

 Without this, even the smallest weight imbalance can turn your ride into an absolute nightmare — both the wheel and tire assembly will spin unevenly the faster you go.

 Keep in mind that out-of-balance tires not only impact your ride quality but also shorten the life of your tires and suspension components like coilovers.